La La Land (Demi Lovato song): Composition

-"La La Land" is a guitar-driven pop rock song.
+"La La Land" is a guitar-driven pop rock and pop-punk song.
 According to the sheet music published at Musicnotes.com by Sony/ATV Music Publishing, the song is composed in the time signature of common time with a moderate beat rate of 84 beats per minute.
 It is written in the key of A major, and Lovato's vocal range spans from the low note of F♯_{3} to the high note of E_{5}.
 It has a basic sequence of F♯m–D–E as its chord progression.
 Lyrically, "La La Land" is about Lovato feeling "out of place" in Hollywood, demonstrated in lines such as, "Who said I can't wear my Converse with my dress?", and "I'm not a supermodel, I still eat McDonald's."
 Ed Masley of The Arizona Republic compared the track's theme to Miley Cyrus' "Party in the U.S.A.", and the guitars present in the song to works by English punk rock band The Clash.